yen223/yens-blog-v2/README.md

 - 📖 [Remix docs](https://remix.run/docs)
 - 📖 [Remix Cloudflare docs](https://remix.run/guides/vite#cloudflare)

-Articles are written in Markdown and stored in the `app/articles` directory.
+Articles are written in Markdown and stored in the `articles` directory.

 ## Publishing new articles

-1. Add the new article to the `app/articles` directory.
+1. Add the new article to the `articles` directory.
 2. Push to the `main` branch.
 There's a GitHub Actions workflow that will automatically build and deploy the blog to Cloudflare Pages.

 ## Development